pishi19/EA/runtime/docs/roadmap.md

 - [Leave this section blank; to be filled as new Cursor execution prompts are issued during project execution.]

       - Task 14.4.1: Enhanced LLM Prompt Engineering
-          - Description: Refactor Ora’s LLM chat integration to include rich artefact, roadmap, workstream, and system context in every prompt.
+          - Description: Refactor Ora's LLM chat integration to include rich artefact, roadmap, workstream, and system context in every prompt.
 Build dynamic prompt construction from phase/program context, artefact metadata, recent memory trace, and user/system intent.
 Enhance agentic reasoning, mutation, and consultation capabilities.
 Test with a suite of system-level, phase-level, and artefact-level queries to ensure context-aware, actionable, and nuanced chat and LLM-driven actions throughout Ora.

 ## Status